Micropolis has an old tradition of running a BBS and the "Micropolis BBS" was originally on-line between 1990 and 1995. Today, since January 25th,

 2023 Micropolis BBS is back and accepting connections.

-You may connect via in-browser Telnet or from
+You may connect via Telnet from command line or with a client

 BBS Status: |